-Goring Gap Ultra 50K & Half Marathon take place on Sunday 15th May 2022 with camping available on Saturday & Sunday.
+Goring Gap Ultra 50K & Half Marathon take place on Sunday 19th May 2024 with camping available on Saturday night.

 There is also the option to run a Half Marathon which is the first 13 miles of the ultra route.
 Ideal if you are coming to support an ultra runner or just fancy a shorter distance.

 Our home for the weekend is Mapledurham House just outside Reading at the foot of the Chiltern Hills.
 Our spectacular route uses the riverside trails on both sides of the river Thames crossing at Caversham & Wallingford

 There is free parking within 50m of the start and finish line.
 Friends, family and spectators are very welcome.
 Ultra starts at 8.00am (8.5 hour cut off) and half marathon at 10.00am.

 Race T-Shirts and other event merchandise will be available before Christmas 2023 (examples of the 2022 t-shirts are below.